chuanluocs/EffectiveQM/README.md

-# EffectiveQM: Towards Effective Local Search for Qubit Mapping Problem
+# owards Effective Local Search for Qubit Mapping Problem

 *EffectiveQM* is an effective local search algorithm for solving qubit mapping problems.
 This repository contains the entire code implementation of *EffectiveQM*, the device coupling graph used in the experiment, the quantum circuits, raw data of experiments, and data tables after preliminary statistics.